10 Bad Housekeeping Habits You Should Drop Today

 Cleaning stainless steel in circular motions

 It doesn’t take much to dirty up a stainless steel appliance.
 One touch and your refrigerator is totally smudged.
 When cleaning, be sure you’re not wiping in circular motions, because you’ll see the marks when the cleaner dries.
 Instead, find the grain in the stainless steel and follow that.
 You’ll notice a big difference.
-Once you’ve tackled the outside, here’s how to clean the inside of your fridge.

 You’re overlooking switches and remotes